okfde/fragdenstaat_de/README.md

 FragDenStaat.de is a Django project that uses the core `froide` project and other `froide` Django apps as plugins.
 These froide and related apps are installed from repositories and it makes sense to set them up on your dev machine.

+You need to have installed:
+- Python 3.6+
+- yarn
+- GDAL for Django's GeoDjango
+- freetype and imagemagick
+- libmagic

+All of these dependencies should be installable paket managers (e.g. `brew` on macOS).

-To make this easier the following script (`devsetup.sh`) creates a virtual environment, sets up and installs all repos of the Python backend and installs and links all repos of the JavaScript frontend build.
-Python 3.6+ and yarn are required dependencies.
+To make the setup easier the following script (`devsetup.sh`) creates a virtual environment, sets up and installs all repos of the Python backend and installs and links all repos of the JavaScript frontend build.

 ```
 cd project-dir